Nazulka/Poster-Panda/README.md

 * The website Header features navigation menu, website logo, Search Bar, My Bag, My Account and My Wishlist links.
 * Responsive main navigation bar was created using Bootstrap Navbar and is designed to collapse into a hamburger menu on medium and smaller screen sizes.
 * Bag and Account icons remain always visible to the user, and on large screens users also able to see bag total, to keep informed on how much they are spending.
-* Brand Logo is centered and visible on all screen sizes and serves as a link to the Home Page, which is particularly convenient when accessing the site on smaller screen size devices.
+* Brand Logo is placed next to the hamburger menu button and visible on all screen sizes and serves as a link to the Home Page, which is particularly convenient when accessing the site on mobile devices.
+* My Wishlist link takes users to My Wishlist page where they are able to view a list of all their wishlisted items.
-* My Account is a dropdown menu that displays links to the Register and Log In pages for all unauthorised / guest users; My Profile, My Wishlist and Logout for authorised users and an additional Product Management link for an admin user.
+* My Account is a dropdown menu that displays links to the Register and Log In pages for all unauthorised / guest users; My Profile and Logout for authorised users and an additional Product Management link for an admin user.

 **Toast Messages**